rstudio/rstudio-docker-products/helper/float/README.md

 **WARNING**: DO NOT USE IN PRODUCTION

 > Floating license servers should be stable and reliable.
 They often require
-> manual intervention to restart, so you should avoid using them in a contianer
+> manual intervention to restart, so you should avoid using them in a container

 The paradigm used here has:
  - a single Dockerfile to build many images